philippwerner/Facial-Landmarks-Annotation-Tool/README.md

 The "Fit Landmarks" menu option (in "Tools/CSIRO Face Analysis SDK" menu) requires an external executable called `fit-fit(.exe)` - even though its absence does not prevent the FLAT tool from being compiled and used.
 Please check the [SDK web site](http://face.ci2cv.net/) and [the source code of my port to Windows/Linux](https://github.com/luigivieira/face-analysis-sdk).
 The option for an external dependence (instead of source code integration) is only to make the compilation of this project simpler and its usage broader.

+Optionally, this tool can be built with dlib integration for initializing landmark positions.

 ## Building

 1. Use CMake to configure and generate the environment.
 I suggest using the folder `build`, since it is the one ignored by gitignore.